 The number of Missouri's intercity bus stops has stabilized after a decline due to changes in Greyhound service.
-Bus stops were added in Kansas City and St. Louis in April 2007 with the start of Megabus service.
+New stops were added in Kansas City and St. Louis in April with the start of Megabus service.
 However, the Megabus stop locations do not allow for direct transfers to other intercity bus carriers.
 Also, the Megabus route makes no intermediate stops between Kansas City and St. Louis.
-During the last quarter, Jefferson Lines added a stop in Warrensburg.
+Megabus offers Internet-based discounted bus fares and continuing service to Chicago from St. Louis.